NT Greens: Local Government

 The NT Greens currently have two members elected to local government in the Northern Territory: Morgan Rickard, Alderman for Chan Ward in City of Darwin, and Dianne Stokes, elected in Patta Ward, Barkly Regional Council.
 Dianne Stokes is currently the Deputy Mayor of Barkly Regional Council.

-The NT Greens have previously had three Aldermen on City of Darwin: Greg Jarvis (2008-10), Robin Knox (2010-21), and Simon Niblock (2012-21).
-The NT Greens also elected an Councillor, Jade Kudrenko, to Alice Springs Town Council in 2012.
+The NT Greens have previously had three Aldermen on City of Darwin: Greg Jarvis (2008–10), Robin Knox (2010–21), and Simon Niblock (2012–21).
+The NT Greens also elected a Councillor, Jade Kudrenko, to Alice Springs Town Council in 2012.